HamzaBaniata/BlockChainValidation/README.md

 A Blockchain transaction validation simulator.

-This code is part of a research paper titled: "PF-BVM: A Privacy-aware Fog-enhanced Blockchain Validation Mechanism" accepted for publication in the CLOSER-2020 Conference.
+This code is part of a research paper titled: "PF-BVM: A Privacy-aware Fog-enhanced Blockchain Validation Mechanism" published in the CLOSER-2020 Conference.
+DOI: 10.5220/0009487904300439

 *System Requirements: